geelon/geelon.github.io/docs/index.markdown

 ## Teaching

-I was a lecturer for the 2023 [EnCORE Foundations in Data Science](https://encore.ucsd.edu/finds/) summer program.
+I was a lecturer for the 2023 [EnCORE Foundations in Data Science](https://encore.ucsd.edu/finds/) program.

 I was a teaching assistant for the following courses: